aegagros/baseV8/README.md

 Building
 ========
 To build the testing sample in linux/gcc, just navigate to the build folder and run 'make'.
 The binary will be placed in the 'bin' folder.
-Run it from there.
 To build the doxygen documentation run 'doxygen' the build folder.
-The documentation will be placed in the 'doc/html' folder.
-Just load 'index.html' in your browser and navigate over the documentation pages.
+The doc html files will be placed in the 'doc/html' folder.

 Influence / Inspiration
 =======================